-We are a volunteer group associated to the National Governing Body Charity Surf Life Saving Great Britain ( a charity that teaches water rescue, water safety and life saving techniques).
-The services the unit provides is a nationally accredited flood rescue response Type B team that complies with the DEFRA and the Fire and Rescue Service National Coordination Centre (FRSNCC) standards to work alongside the blue light services in times of threat to the communities to respond to flooding.
-We also have a Memorandum of Understanding with Dorset Local Resilience Forum where they can call upon us locally to deploy in the event of flooding.
-The volunteer team prepares by regularly training to these national standards in addition to providing volunteer support to communities affected by floods, and offers training in basic life saving advice and techniques.
-The core values of the National Governing Body and ourselves is to provide life saving services and training and water safety advice.
-The unit consists of approx. 35 volunteers from the local communities of Poole, Branksome Chine, Southbourne, Christchurch and Bournemouth, this makes us the biggest Flood Rescue Unit affiliated to SLSGB All are members of Surf Life Saving GB (SLSGB) our governing body and are supported by SLSGB.
-The Unit was created in response to the coastal and flash flooding devastation seen in 2013 and the volunteers are from local life saving clubs, most are qualified Lifeguards.
+We are a volunteer group associated to the National Governing Body Charity Surf Life Saving Great Britain (SLSGB); a charity that teaches water rescue, water safety and life saving techniques.
+The services the unit provides are a nationally accredited flood rescue response Type B team that complies with the DEFRA and the Fire and Rescue Service National Coordination Centre (FRSNCC) standards, to work alongside the blue light services in times of threat to the communities to respond to flooding.
+The unit consists of approx. 35 volunteers from the local communities of Poole, Branksome Chine, Southbourne, Christchurch and Bournemouth, Dorset has the biggest Flood Rescue Unit affiliated to SLSGB.
+The Unit was created in response to the coastal and flash flooding devastation seen in 2013 and most members are qualified Lifeguards.

 Please note this will open a Facebook page and you will need a Facebook login to view more information